 How to train a fruit tree as a Y-fan

 If you have not trained a fruit tree before, the Y-fan is the easiest form to try because it looks very impressive but actually requires very little skill!

 Start by ordering a 1-year "maiden" fruit tree.
 2-year trees can be used but are not ideal.
-Although we supply container-grown trees that can be planted at most times of the year, note that when planting a tree to be grown as a fan or espalier, planting is best done either in late autumn (November) or early spring depending on your climate situation - but choose a mild day and check the weather forecast to see that no frost or cold weather is likely for the next few days.
+Planting is best done either in November or early spring depending on your climate situation - but choose a mild day and check the weather forecast to see that no frost or cold weather is likely for the next few days.
 The training process must be carried out when the tree is still dormant, once spring has got under way in your area, it is too late.